Labelbox/advlib/README.md

-# ADVTool
+# ADV Library

-This is a basic tool for importing custom embeddings into ADV.
+ADVLib is a basic library and command line tool for importing custom embeddings into Labelbox.

 ## Building